-“It felt good, I hate to say,” she said.
+“It felt good, I hate to say,” she was quoted as saying.

-In a video reportedly taken at the bar, Anthony can be heard praising the effects of marijuana relative to those of alcohol.
+Also, in a video reportedly taken at the bar, Anthony can be heard endorsing marijuana over alcohol.

 “I’ve never met an angry pothead, but I’ve met a lot of angry drunks!” she said.